Jusepe Gutiérrez: Humana and Leyba expedition

-Gutierrez gave a brief description of the "Great Settlement." which may have been Etzanoa near the much later Arkansas City, Kansas.
+Gutierrez gave a brief description of the "Great Settlement", which may have been Etzanoa near the much later Arkansas City, Kansas.
 The houses were built on a frame of stakes, with straw roofs.
 They were built close together, separated by narrow pathways, and in some places between the houses were fields of maize, pumpkins, and beans.
 The people of the settlement received the Spaniards in peace, and provided them with food.
 They depended upon bison hunting as well as agriculture.

 Three days travel north of this settlement, they came upon a "multitude of buffalo", but no more indigenous settlements.
 Discord between the leaders broke out.
 After spending an afternoon and morning apparently writing up his account of the dispute, Humana called Leyba to his tent and stabbed him to death with a butcher knife.
 Humana told his soldiers that Leyba had threatened him.
 The expedition then continued, reaching a very large river ten days beyond the Great Settlement.
 The river was one-fourth of a league wide, about two-thirds of a mile or just more than a kilometer, deep and sluggish.
 "They did not dare to cross it."

-It was here that five of the Mexicans, including Gutierrez, deserted the expedition.
+It was here that five of the Mexicans, including Gutiérrez, deserted the expedition.
 Three became lost on the plains, and local indigenous people killed another.
 Gutierrez was taken captive by Apaches and lived with them for a year, until he escaped or was set free and made his way back to New Mexico.
-By this time, Oñate and a large group of settlers had arrived in New Mexico, and Gutierrez took up residence at the San Juan Bautista Pueblo.
+By this time, Oñate and a large group of settlers had arrived in New Mexico, and Gutiérrez took up residence at the San Juan Bautista Pueblo.
 On February 16, 1599, Oñate interviewed him concerning the Humana and Leyba expedition, and his story was recorded.